Tyrrrz/MyFlickList/Readme.md

 ### Run the database

-- Execute `docker-compose up mfl.db --build`
+- Execute `docker-compose up mfl.db`

 The database will be available on `localhost:5432`.